chharvey/counterpoint/docs/reference/types.md

 elements.pythagoras; %> TypeError
 ```

-A record’s values, type, and size are all fixed.
+A record’s properties, type, and size are all fixed.
 ```
 let record: [a: bool, b: int, c: str] = [a= true, b= 4, c= "hello"];
 set record.a = false;   %> MutabilityError